Job Title: Air Quality Analysis Intern

 EDF offers internships and fellowships for students and recent graduates in a variety of programs and departments throughout the organization.
 The ultimate goal of our internship and fellowship program is to provide high-quality experiences (including relevant projects and opportunities for networking) that form the foundation for any individual who is serious about pursuing an environmental career.

-● Participate in Salt Lake City weekly calls, communicating project progress and results
+- Participate in project bi-weekly calls, communicating project progress and results

-Interested applicants should submit their cover letter and resume through the application portal at the link provided, together with any available samples of data analysis or data visualization (optional).
+Interested applicants should attach their cover letter and resume to the EDF application (required), together with any available samples of data analysis or data visualization (optional).